bweatherson/demons/latest-export.md

 drawmap(tour_line)
 ```

-It's only slightly more thoughtful to order the cities from west-to-east, but it does reduce the length by nearly two-thirds.
+It's only slightly more thoughtful to order the cities from west-to-east, as in figure \@ref(fig:longit-tour), but it does reduce the length by nearly two-thirds.

 ```{r longit-tour, cache=TRUE, fig.cap="A solution to the salesman problem that orders the cities by longtitude."}
 tour_line <- TOUR(arrange(our_gps, long)$rowid, tsp = as.TSP(city_matrix))
 drawmap(tour_line)
 ```

 Let's try something slightly more thoughtful.
 Start in an arbitrary city, I'll use New York, and then at each step go to the nearest city that isn't yet on the path.
-The result looks like this.
+The result looks tour is shown in \@ref(fig:newyork-tour).

 ```{r newyork-tour, cache=TRUE, fig.cap="A solution to the salesman problem that chooses the nearest remaining city."}
 bad_path <- c(153)